Quick Facts About the Buying and Selling Marketplace

 If you shop right now, we recommend a few strategies to help you find the right new or used car that fits your budget.

-5. Weigh your options.
+- Weigh your options.
 Don’t just look for a car; search for the best interest rates from banks or credit unions.
-Also, shop for your insurance rates ahead of the deal to know how much the higher auto insurance costs will be for your desired vehicle.
+Also, shop for insurance rates before the deal to know how much higher auto insurance will cost for your desired vehicle.
 Then, weigh all your options, including financing incentives and deals at the dealership, if that’s where you buy your next vehicle.
 Also, you may find that the prices of some newer-model used vehicles are almost the same as new cars.
 Just keep all your options open during your search.

 It may make more sense to keep your existing car for another year or two.
 If you must buy, be prepared to take excellent care of your next car to keep it running for a long time.